 Should you apply for a joint personal loan?

 Whether you should apply for a joint personal loan depends on your and your spouse’s financial situation.
-It might be wise if your household could repay a joint personal loan.
+Consider the benefits and potential risks we laid out above before applying for a loan.